stevennevins/ccip-server-template/README.md

 ## Purpose

-This repository serves as a template for setting up a Cross-Chain Interoperability Protocol (CCIP) server.
+This repository serves as a template for setting up a Cross-Chain Interoperability Protocol (CCIP) server for implementing [EIP-3668](https://eips.ethereum.org/EIPS/eip-3668).

 ## Overview